Paprotk/ts3buildtool/README.md

 ## How it works

-1. **Build**: Build your project in your IDE.
+1. **Compile**: Build your project normally in your IDE.
-2. **Locate**: The tool looks for an existing package in your `Mods` folder.
-3. **Recreate**:
-   * If a package is found, the tool targets that specific path to overwrite it.
-   * If no package exists, it defines a new path in your `Mods` folder (defaults to a `Packages` subfolder unless `-defaultPath` is specified).
+2. **Locate & Replace**: The tool scans your `Mods` folder for an existing package.
+If found, it deletes it to ensure a clean slate.
+If it's a first-time build, it preps a fresh path (defaulting to a `Packages` subfolder unless `-defaultPath` is used).
-   * The tool then deletes the old file and creates a fresh package at that location.
-4. **Add**: It reads your `nameMap.xml` and imports all listed resources from your `resources` folder and its subfolders.
+3. **Import Resources**: It reads your `nameMap.xml` and automatically packs all declared assets from your `resources` folder (including subfolders).
-5. **Inject**: It takes your freshly compiled DLL and injects it into the `S3SA` resource automatically.
+4. **Inject Script**: Your newly compiled DLL is embedded into the `S3SA` resource.
-6. **Localize**: It supports automatic injection of localized string tables (`.stbl`) by parsing your resource directory and mapping them to correct language codes based on their filenames.
+5. **Localize**: The tool detects any string tables (`.stbl`) in your resource directory, automatically mapping and injecting them with the correct language codes based on their filenames.

 ## Setup
 1. Download the latest release from the [Releases page](https://github.com/Paprotk/ts3buildtool/releases).